Private colorectal surgery in Darlington | Woodlands Hospital Skip to main content

 When these symptoms start to interfere with your normal daily routine, you’ll want treatment fast, and a clear route to recovery.

-For an accurate diagnosis from one of our experienced consultants, why not book an appointment today?
+For an accurate diagnosis from one of our experienced consultants, book an appointment today.
 Our consultants can get you on the right track with a personalised treatment plan to help bring you relief without delay.
+To book, please give our friendly Outpatient Bookings team a call on 10325 341713 or book online with a specialist of your choice.

 Conditions affecting the lower gastrointestinal tract include:

-Inflammatory bowel conditions such as Ulcerative Colitis and Crohn’s Disease are often managed with medication, which can be prescribed by your consultant and picked up at our dedicated on-site pharmacy (open Monday-Friday 9am-5pm).
+Inflammatory bowel conditions such as ulcerative colitis and Crohn’s disease are often managed with medication, which can be prescribed by your consultant and picked up at our dedicated on-site pharmacy.
 Serious cases may need surgery to remove part of the affected bowel, but this is usually a last resort.

-Fissures and fistulas are small and painful conditions of the anus, often requiring surgery, although fissures can sometimes recover with ointments and medication.
-Depending on the severity of the condition, some can be rectified during diagnostic procedures, such as polyps during a colonoscopy, as detailed below.
+Fissures and fistulas are small and painful conditions of the anus, often requiring surgery.
+Although, fissures can sometimes recover with ointments and medication.
+Depending on the severity of the condition, some can be rectified during diagnostic procedures, such as polyps during a colonoscopy.

 Your consultant will take a detailed medical history and will ask about the various symptoms you have been experiencing in order to establish the best way forward.
 They will most likely want to know: